amardeep98/amardeep98/README.md

 - 👋 Hi, I’m Amardeep
 - 👀 I’m interested in Web Development (ASP.NET & AngularJs)
 - 🌱 I’m currently learning Azure
-- 💞️ I’m looking to collaborate on developing and maintaining web aaplications.
+- 💞️ I’m looking to collaborate on developing and maintaining web applications.
 - 📫 How to reach me : (+91)7700-8163-57

 <!---